 Innovation is critical to the sustainability of the life sciences industry.
 Product planning is fraught with twists and turns.
 One major error can cost a company millions, if not billions, of dollars along with missed opportunities and poorly-allocated resources.

-Over the past decade, we have worked with numerous companies to help them avoid major product pitfalls.
-Through these experiences I have developed a list of five questions to ask as you are embarking on your own product planning activities regardless of the stage of the product’s lifecycle.
+Over the past two decades, we have worked with numerous companies to help them avoid major product pitfalls.
+Through these experiences, I have developed a list of five questions to ask as you embark on your own product planning activities regardless of the stage of the product’s lifecycle.